 How to take advantage of Corevist BuyBot

-- If you’re already a client, talk to your PM about New Corevist Commerce and what it would mean at your organization.
+- If you’re already a client, talk to your PM about the new Corevist Platform and what it would mean at your organization.

 - If you’re currently talking to our sales team, ask your rep about adding Corevist BuyBot to your solution.